Paul-Dempsey/pachde1/README.md

 The first VCV Rack plugin for pachde (#d).

 All pachde-One modules have light, dark, and high contrast themes.
 Right click to choose a theme.
 They also come with caps on the screws for an elegant look.
-Screws are removable.
+All screws are removable if you're more relaxed about your Rack.

 ## Null